Mirko-125/Zip-Archiver/README.md

 # Zip-Archiver
-A web server which archives selected files
+A web server that archives selected files